kgroveshok/z80-homebrew/WORD-LIST.md

 ### RECORD ( u id -- s ) With the current bank, read record number u from file id and push to stack  | DONE

+ Compatible with PicoSPINet

 ### BREAD ( u -- u ) Lowlevel storage word.
 With the current bank, read a block from block address u (1-512) and push to stack  | DONE

+ Compatible with PicoSPINet

 ### BWRITE ( s u -- ) Lowlevel storage word.
 With the current bank, write the string s to address u | DONE

+ Compatible with PicoSPINet

 ### BUPD ( u -- ) Lowlevel storage word.
 Write the contents of the current file system storage buffer directly to address u | DONE